Behind the scenes: Woodland management during the winter months

 -

-Our Forest Rangers have already started some thinning work in Giddings Wood this season, removing damaged trees and some aspen, which was dominating parts of this woodland.
+Our Forest Rangers have already started some thinning work in Giddings Wood this season, removing damaged trees and some aspen, which were dominating parts of this woodland.

 Over the coming months, thinning work in Ralph’s Wood should help rejuvenate the woodland now it is over 20 years old.
-We will be felling selected trees such as ash experiencing ash dieback.
-Also known as 'Chalara', ash dieback is a fungal disease which is causing a huge decline in ash across the UK since it was first discovered here in 2012.
-We are also pollarding willows with large crowns to open the canopy and reduce shading in the dense woodland.
-In our mature and ancient woods, which have greater diversity in age and structure of trees, we have carried out halo thinning which involves removing younger trees that surround a mature specimen tree to protect them by reducing competition for light and resources.
+We will also be felling selected trees, such as ash experiencing dieback.
+Also known as 'Chalara', ash dieback is a fungal disease which is causing a huge decline in ash trees across the UK since it was first discovered here in 2012.
+We are also pollarding willows with large crowns to open the canopy and reduce shading in more dense areas.
+In our mature and ancient woodlands, which have greater diversity in age and structure, we are carrying out halo thinning.
+This involves removing younger trees surrounding mature specimens to protect them, reducing competition for light and nutrients.

 Pruning